 Take control of your own life.
-You want to quit your job and go back to school?
+Do you want to quit your job and go back to school?
 Do it.
 You want to learn something new, but he wouldn’t allow you?
-Go for it anyway.
+Go for it, anyway.
 Don’t let your passion die just because your husband controls your life.

-5. Stay close with your friends and family
+5. Stay close to your friends and family

 Make plans with them, and don’t let your husband stop you from showing up at your friend’s party.

 How often do you feel scared of your husband?Does he seem abusive to you?
 Abuse doesn’t necessarily have to be physical.
 It can be verbal, mental, and psychological as well.
 Make it perfectly clear to him that you won’t tolerate any kind of abuse.

 If he doesn’t listen to you and keeps getting violent, let your friends and family know about it.
 Even if your over-controlling husband promises not to do it again, keep an eye out and don’t let him walk all over you.

 7. Set boundaries that stick